 Hello ladies.
 First off, let me say sorry for taking a long break on blogging.
 We had an incredible summer and I have several travel posts to write to catch you all up, but I wanted to start back with this long overdue post on our home.

 Last September we bought our first house in London.
-It was really special for us because it coincided with the same year that our entire family became British.
+This was a long and stressful process, but we enlisted the help of different experts along the way, such as mortgage brokers and solicitors, who made it easier.
+Side note: if you are going to buy a house here, you will definitely need to find a mortgage broker in London who can help you with the whole process.
+Anyway, despite the stress, it was really special for us because it coincided with the same year that our entire family became British.
 Although I’ve considered London home since 2008, now it really feels, well, REAL!

 If you have recently bought a home, you know what a long and complicated process this is, so one year on we are still celebrating!
 I really need to write a separate post on that, but first the fun bit.